 5. Plum Candy

 This is a slightly tough, sticky, clear candy with a sour plum in the middle.
 I love this when I was a kid and I still do!
 The taste is very addictive and kinda unforgettable!
 Ver good as a snack after a meal.
 Adults and kids love this.
+You can also probably find this at the little snack shops in Bugis Street.

 6. Salted Egg Yolk Potato Chips – The Golden Duck Co